Error Handling with Error Code Objects #

 Introduction #

-I have used the code and the mechanism described in this article for almost 20 years now and so far, I didn’t find a better method for error handling in large C++ projects.
+I have used the code and the mechanism described in this article for almost 20 years now and so far, I haven’t found a better method for error handling in large C++ projects.
 The original idea is taken from an article that appeared in Dr Dobbs Journal back in 2000.
 I have added a few bits and pieces to make it easier to use in a production environment.

 Background #